 Thermocycler conditions for PCR of ITS2 included an initial denaturation at 94 °C for 5 minutes, followed by 35 cycles of 94 °C for 30 seconds, 56 °C for 30 seconds, and 72 °C for 45 seconds, with a final extension of 5 minutes at 72 °C. For trnF, cycling conditions were slightly adjusted: an initial denaturation at 94 °C for 10 minutes, 40 cycles of 94 °C for 30 seconds, 58 °C (or 52 °C for some optimized reactions) for 30 seconds, and 72 °C for 45 seconds, followed by a 5-minute final extension at 72 °C. Amplicon sizes approximately 500 bp were confirmed through visualization on electrophoresis 1% agarose gels stained with either ethidium bromide or SYBR® Safe (Thermo Fisher Scientific).

 The remaining PCR product volumes for pooling were adjusted based on band intensity, and PCR products were cleaned using QIAquick® PCR Purification Kits (Qiagen, Hilden, Germany) prior to pooling.
-Each pooled sample set included no-template controls (NTCs) containing water and positive controls consisting of one psyllid species collected directly from known host plants, each with their own unique barcode set to monitor for contamination and PCR efficiency.
+Each pooled sample set included no-template controls (NTCs) containing water and positive controls consisting of one psyllid species collected directly from known host plants, each with their own unique barcode set to monitor contamination and PCR efficiency.
 The pooled library was concentrated using AMPure XP beads (Beckman Coulter), end-repaired, ligated to SMRTbell adapters with the Express Template Prep Kit v2.0, and quantified prior to sequencing on 1M v3 SMRT cells using the Sequel Binding Kit 3.0.
 The run was conducted for 10 hours at the Washington State University Laboratory for Biotechnology and Bioanalysis Genomics Lab.
 Raw sequence data were processed using SMRT Link v6.0 to generate high-quality circular consensus sequences (CCS).
 Demultiplexed reads were filtered to retain only sequences between 400 and 700 bp and with a minimum quality threshold (Phred ≥ 40, inferred accuracy ≥ 0.9999).
 Sequence data were analyzed using Geneious Prime® (v2023.1.2).
 Operational taxonomic units (OTUs) were generated via de novo assembly using custom parameters (95% minimum overlap identity, 1% max gaps per read, and 5% max mismatches).
 OTUs represented by five or fewer reads were excluded to minimize the inclusion of artifacts or potential contamination.
 BLASTn searches against the NCBI GenBank database were used to assign taxonomic identities, with matches reported to the genus level for greater reliability (Altschul et al. 1990).
 A plant taxon was considered present in a sample if at least six reads matched a given OTU, a threshold consistent with previous metabarcoding studies (Cooper et al., 2022).
 Given that prior research (Avanesyan et al., 2021) has shown plant DNA signal intensity may not correlate with feeding intensity or time since ingestion, dietary results were interpreted qualitatively as presence/absence data.

-Statistical Analysis
+Analysis

 Data was evaluated to explore seasonal trends in N. tenellus infection status and variation in host plants found in guts across the Columbia River Basin.
 Formal inferential statistics were not the primary focus due to the seasonal nature of sampling and the variability in gut content results.
 The dataset includes both presence and absence records of N. tenellus associated pathogens and the genera found within N. tenellus guts.
 We observed seasonal patterns in the landscape-level movement of N. tenellus and the pathogens they transmit.
 We found gut contents to be consistent between infected and non-infected N. tenellus.